emsec/ChameleonMini/RevE-light/README.md

 --------------------
 This part of the code repository contains

-* Doc: A doxygen documentation
-* Drivers: Chameleon drivers for Windows and Linux
-* Dumps: Dumps of different smartcards
 * Hardware: The layout and schematics of the RevE-light - *NOT FUNCTIONAL*
 * Firmware: The RevE-light firmware - *NOT FUNCTIONAL*